ibm-cloud-docs/solution-tutorials/connect-landingzone-client-vpn.md

     vpn_client_access_group_users  = ["user1@example.com",”user2@example.com”]

     /*
     CIDR range to use from the first and second zone in the region to enable HA.
-If vpn_subnet_cidr_zone_2 not specified, VPN will only be deployed to a single zone (standalone deployment)
+If vpn_subnet_cidr_zone_2 not specified, VPN will only be deployed to a single zone (standalone deployment).
     */
     vpn_subnet_cidr_zone_1         = "<cidr_zone_1>"
     vpn_subnet_cidr_zone_2         = "<cidr_zone_2>"

     /*
     Optionally pass a list of existing subnet names (supports a maximum of 2) to use for the client-to-site VPN.
-If no subnets passed, new subnets will be created using the CIDR ranges specified in the vpn_subnet_cidr_zone_1 and vpn_subnet_cidr_zone_2 variables.
+If no subnets passed, new subnets will be created using the CIDR ranges specified in the vpn_subnet_cidr_zone_1 and
+    vpn_subnet_cidr_zone_2 variables.

     existing_subnet_names = [
         "<landingzone_prefix>-management-vsi-zone-1",